Implementation of ERP systems in the Life Science industry

 Tips from our experts

-To give us a validation manager's perspective, we had the opportunity to talk to Paulina Jasharaj, Specialist Consultant in the validation of computerized systems at Plantvision Quality & Compliance.
+To give us a validation manager's perspective, we had the opportunity to talk to Paulina Jasharaj, Specialist Consultant in Computerized Systems Validation.

 What is the most important thing to keep in mind when faced with implementing ERP systems?